 Biotin health benefits for women cannot be over-stressed.
-Like any woman, I am going through a learning curve what supplements are good for my unique body, for my age, and for my lifestyle.
+Like any woman, I am going through a learning curve what supplements and vitamins are good for my unique body, for my age, and for my lifestyle.
 I really make an emphasis to research the foods that could bring the benefits of the missing or lacking vitamins and minerals in my body.

 Is biotin a vitamin or a mineral?
 Biotin is part of the vitamin B family.
 Known as vitamin B7 or biotin, this vitamin is also known as vitamin “H.” The origin is from German “haut” or skin and “haar” or hair.